Finding the Best Places to Retire Since 2006!

 Retire in College Station, Texas?

 Overview: College Station is in the beautiful Brazos Valley deep in the heart of Texas.
-It grew up around the railroad and sprawling Texas A&M University (60,000 students) and is a classic college town.
-The population has doubled in the last decade or two.
+It grew up around both the railroad and sprawling Texas A&M University (69,000 students) and is a classic college town.

-The city has been noted for having one of the most educated populations in the nation.
-It is a young, energetic place with a lot of student hangouts, youth-oriented retailers, country music clubs and bars (Northgate Street is particularly notorious).
+The city has a lot of student hangouts, youth-oriented retailers, country music clubs and bars (Northgate Street is particularly notorious).
 Restaurants include everything from BBQ to Italian, and the Post Oak Mall is a regional shopping center with 125 stores, including national retailers.
 More than 1,400 acres of parks, trails and playing fields freckle the city, providing ample space for outdoor recreation.
 The University is the center of most cultural activities, and its Rudder Theater has performances from its Department of Performance Studies.
 The Texas Reds Steak & Grape Festival, the Lincoln Center Annual Fall Festival and Christmas at the Creek are just a sampling of the annual festivals.

 And, of course, football is huge, with the Texas A&M Aggies drawing nearly 83,000 fans to Kyle Field each Saturday afternoon during the fall.
 The George Bush Presidential Library and Museum is also located here.